Venice scavenger hunt and city tour

 their outdoor areas.
 Admission is purely your choice.

-The game begins at Basilica S.Maria Gloriosa dei Frari
+Venice scavenger hunt and city tour begins at Basilica S.Maria Gloriosa dei Frari

 You will visit: